 “Now who will own what you have prepared?”

-The answer is that all that exists belongs to Adonai.
+The answer is that all that exists belongs to Avinu Shebashamayim.
 He is the lawful owner of everything that exists.
-If a nation, any nation, cannot be a proper steward of the properties and opportunities that have been entrusted to it by Adonai, then those treasures will be taken away and given to another.
-In the case of first century Israel, chosen by Adonai as His firstborn son before all other nations, they refused to be Rich in Adonai.
+If a nation, any nation, cannot be a proper steward of the properties and opportunities that have been entrusted to it by HaShem, then those treasures will be taken away and given to another.
+In the case of first century Israel, chosen by God as His firstborn son before all other nations, they (our ancestors) refused to be Rich in Adonai.
 Therefore its treasures were temporarily confiscated and given to others.
 This is why the heavenly Father personally had to appear in the narrative.
-As Adonai Elohei Yisrael and Melekh HaGoyim (the King of all the Nations) He had to discipline His firstborn son.
+As Adonai Elohei Yisrael and Melekh HaGoyim (the King of all the Nations) He had to first discipline His firstborn son.

 The Holy One had to administer the liquidation of this Rich Fool’s trust!

-As for what Adonai will do in the future, He will just keep testing the successive Rich Nation Sons until He finds one who is completely able to fulfill all His Covenant and, thereby, become a blessing to all of the human family.
-Such a wise *National Son will distribute all of the treasures of Adonai (through His Rich Son) to all of humanity.
+As for what God our Father will do in the future, He will just keep testing the successive Rich Nation sons until He finds one who is completely able to fulfill all His will and, thereby, become a blessing to all of the human family.
+Such a wise *National Son will distribute all of the treasures of God (through His Rich National Son) to all of humanity.
 The wise rich National Son will not be storing-up anything.
-For He will not be able to cease receiving and giving-away the immeasurable wealth and unlimited resources of our heavenly Father.
+For he will not be able to cease receiving and giving-away the immeasurable wealth and unlimited resources of our heavenly Father.

 *There is coming a new day and a new generation when all Israel shall be saved!
 We tell you a secret.
-This is a true saying: no nation will ever permanently pass the Test of the Rich Man but the nation of Israel.
+This is a true saying: no nation will ever permanently pass the Test of the Rich Man but the (modern) nation of Israel!